orionw/al-folio/_pages/about.md

 layout: about
 permalink: /
 title: <strong>Orion</strong> Weller
-description: <a href="">Undergraduate at Brigham Young University</a>
+# description: <a href="">PhD Student</a>

 profile:
-  align: right
+  align: left
   image: avatar.jpg

 news: true
 social: true
 ---

-I'm an undergraduate senior at Brigham Young University studying computer science and statistics.
+I'm an incoming first-year PhD student at the [Center for Language and Speech Processing](https://www.clsp.jhu.edu) at Johns Hopkins University.
+Previously I graduated with my Bachelor's degree from Brigham Young University in computer science and statistics, where I was advised by [Kevin Seppi](https://cs.byu.edu/faculty/faculty-directory/kevin-seppi/) and [Quinn Snell](https://cs.byu.edu/faculty/faculty-directory/quinn-snell/).
 I am broadly interested in natural language processing and machine learning.
-I am currently funded by the [Goldwater Scholarship.](https://goldwater.scholarsapply.org/)

-I've had the privilege to work with several professors during my undergraduate experience: [Prof. Kevin Seppi](https://byu-aml.github.io/){:target="\_blank"} on natural language understanding and meta-learning, with [Prof. Nancy Fulda](https://cs.byu.edu/faculty/neo){:target="\_blank"} doing natural language generation and with [Prof. Quinn Snell](https://cs.byu.edu/faculty/snell/){:target="\_blank"} doing computational health research into suicide prevention.
+I interned with Apple AI/ML in the summers of 2020 and 2021, researching machine translation with [Matthias Sperber](http://msperber.com/).

-I interned with the Allen Institute for Artificial Intelligence (AI2) for the first part of 2020, where I worked on robust NLP and analyzed transfer learning.
-I was advised by [Matt Gardner](https://matt-gardner.github.io/) and [Sameer Singh](http://sameersingh.org/) and worked with many other great researchers.
-I then spent the summer working with Apple's AI/ML division, researching machine translation with [Matthias Sperber](http://msperber.com/).
+I have also interned with the Allen Institute for Artificial Intelligence (AI2), where I worked with [Matt Gardner](https://matt-gardner.github.io/) and [Matthew Peters](https://scholar.google.com/citations?user=K5nCPZwAAAAJ&hl=en) on transfer learning problems.

 If you're interested in getting in contact with me, please email me at {last_name}{first_name}@gmail.com.